MakanAKaregar/RPR/README.md

 Ensure that you included the correct file path in your crontab command.

-1.8.4 Example of Cronjob schedules for a RPR powering with photovoltaic energy system.
+1.8.4 Example of cronjob schedules for a RPR powering with photovoltaic energy system.

 This setting uses a USB dongle for transmitting daily pack of NMEA data (not a real-time streaming).